René Hicks

-René Hicks (born June 28, 1956) is an American comedian and actress.
-She has appeared on Comedy Central's Comedy Central Presents and in numerous college shows.
-She was twice named NACA Comedy Entertainer of the Year, in 1995 and 1997.
-Hicks is also a former accountant and former college athlete.
-Her television credits include guest appearances on Hangin' with Mr. Cooper and Midnight Caller.
+René Hicks (June 28, 1956 – July 27, 2026) was an American actress and comedienne.
+She appeared on Comedy Central's Comedy Central Presents and in numerous college shows.
+Hicks was twice named NACA Comedy Entertainer of the Year, in 1995 and 1997.
+She was also an accountant, as well as a college athlete.
+Her television credits included guest appearances on Hangin' with Mr. Cooper and Midnight Caller.

+Hicks died on July 27, 2026, at the age of 70.